mLamneck/PreactEslintTemplate/README.md

 # PreactEslintTemplate
-A template for a helle world project with Preact with ESlint working like in react
+A template for a hello world project with Preact with ESlint working like in react